-Windows Only (Mac is in BETA, no news for Linux yet)
+- Windows Only (Mac is in BETA, no news for Linux yet)

-  Streamlabs OBS (also known as SLOBS) was heavily inspired OBS (mentioned below).
+Streamlabs OBS (also known as SLOBS) was heavily inspired by OBS (mentioned below).
 It was created with the intention of re-creating OBS with an easier UI and seamless integration with other Streamlabs widgets and bots.
 Broadcasters who use SLOBS enjoy the event queue, library of overlays, audio filter, and video editor, which are all easy to plug-in.

-  When it some to SLOBS vs OBS, Streamlabs OBS is customizable and similar enough to OBS that OBs users can quickly make the switch.
+When it some to SLOBS vs OBS, Streamlabs OBS is customizable and similar enough to OBS that OBS users can quickly make the switch.
 Those who are new to streaming typically find SLOBS easier to learn and navigate than its predecessor.
 It is easy to move your webcam-feed and other elements around quickly and easily.

 While performance varies between streamers, many users state that SLOBS uses more CPU and memory than other broadcasting software, but it is always improving.
 Stramlabs also comes with good customer service, allow you to get help understanding the settings, video, sound, and other studio options.

 Streamlabs Go Prime Features

 Streamlabs OBS is a free streaming platform, but there is an optional Prime upgrade.
 For a reasonable monthly fee, you will have access to many features that will easily up your channel quality.
 With access to 40+ premium apps (including Jingle Punks – a library of royalty-free music), a merch store, and hundreds of overlays, you can add features and update your overall look.
 You can also create a custom website for your channel through their store.